Janette Turner Hospital

 Janette Turner Hospital (née Turner) (born 1942) is an Australian-born novelist and short story writer who has lived most of her adult life in Canada or the United States, principally Boston (Massachusetts), Kingston (Ontario) and Columbia (South Carolina).
+She also uses the penname "Alex Juniper".

 Early life and education

-Turner was born in Melbourne and grew up in Queensland.
+Turner was born in Melbourne on November 12, 1942 and grew up in Queensland.
 She studied at the University of Queensland and Kelvin Grove Teachers College, gaining a BA in 1965.
 She holds an MA from Queen's University, Canada, 1973.

 Career

-Her books are published in multiple translations.
+Turner Hospital published her first story in "Atlantic Monthly" in 1978, and her first novel, The Ivory Swing, in 1982.

-Turner Hospital also teaches literature and creative writing and has been writer-in-residence at universities in Australia, Canada, England and the United States (MIT, Boston University, Colgate and the University of South Carolina).
+She also teaches literature and creative writing and has been writer-in-residence at universities in Australia, Canada, England and the United States (MIT, Boston University, Colgate and the University of South Carolina).

 She visited the Writer-in-Residence in the MFA program at Columbia University in 2010.

+She has published six novels as well as three story collections.
+Her 2003 novel Due Preparations for the Plague received the Queensland Premier's Award for Fiction.

+Her books, such as Oyster and Due Preparations for the Plague, are published in multiple translations.